It4innovations/hyperqueue/docs/deployment/allocation.md

     If you do not pass any resources, they will be detected automatically (same as it works with `hq worker start`).

+- `--idle-timeout <duration>` [Idle timeout](worker.md#idle-timeout) for workers started by the automatic allocator.
+We suggest that you do not use a long duration for this parameter, as it can result in wasting precious allocation time.

 - `--name <name>` Name of the allocation queue.
 Will be used to name allocations.
 Serves for debug purposes only.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.